Divyanshu9329/AgriOptima/README.md

 # 📚 AgriOptima

 ## 1. Project Title & Goal
-A full-stack Single Page Application (SPA) built with React, Express, and SQLite that allows students to persistently add and view homework tasks with real-time UI updates and no page reloads, running entirely on a local machine.
+A full-stack Single Page Application (SPA) built with React, Express, SQLite and AIML that allows farmers to persistently know and view about defferent things like crop, soil and tasks like farming with real-time UI updates and no page reloads, running entirely on a local machine.

 ---